 In addition to our core music curriculum which explores a wide variety of genres, we ensure all students have regular, sustained and equal opportunities to engage with music in the school.
 We aim to use music across the curriculum as an inspiring way to introduce new concepts and cultures to students.

 As part of our commitment to promoting the learning of instruments, we hold an instrumental taster day at the beginning of each academic year in collaboration with RMT.
-On this day, year 7s are given a demonstration by professional musicians on a wide selection of instruments and are then given the chance to try different ones out.
-For those students who already play, there is an opportunity to take part in a large orchestral session with practising musicians.
+On this day, Year 7 students are given a demonstration by professional musicians on a wide selection of instruments and are then given the chance to try different ones out.
+For those students who already play, there is an opportunity to take part in a large orchestral session with practicing musicians.
 Take up of instruments at Turing House is high both inside and outside of school with 35 students in year 7 and 24 in year 8 taking regular lessons.

 Richmond borough has a rich local musical cultural heritage; we want to celebrate and build on this to inspire and motivate our students. and to share the musical talents of Turing House with the community.
 The skills learnt and fostered in the music education here will benefit the whole school and the local community enhancing concentration, creativity, teamwork and well-being.